irtaza302/Public-Private-Routes/README.md

 - Username: Irtaza
 - Password: apple

-Only users with these credentials can access the Dashboard page.
+Only users with these credentials can access the private pages.

 ## Pages